How Good Performance Measurement Can Flatten Your Management Hierarchyby Stacey Barr |

 The role that PuMP is playing in that organisation is a very key thing because each team has now created its own Results Map and defined their measures and their targets based on the long term strategic objective of the company.
 It fits together even if they work each individually in their teams.”

-In our full interview, Harald elaborates on what the culture is like in cubus now, and the progress they’ve made with PuMP to measure what matters in the most egalitarian way…
+You’ll hear the story of this from Harald, in our full interview, where he elaborates on what the culture is like in cubus now, and the progress they’ve made with PuMP to measure what matters in the most egalitarian way…

 “Why do I know that the results are brilliant?
 It’s because I have my PuMP measures.” – Harald Matzke, CEO, cubus